MarcaoPeixoto/cubbo-control-center/SCHEDULER_OPTIMIZATION.md

 ## Deployment Checklist

+- [ ] Use Gunicorn with the new WSGI entry point
-- [ ] Use Gunicorn instead of Flask development server
+- [ ] Use the provided Gunicorn configuration
 - [ ] Set up process manager (supervisor/systemd)
 - [ ] Configure proper logging
 - [ ] Set up health checks